After 3rd major storm in 5 years, Magdalen Islanders say they're on 'front line' of climate change | CBC News

 "A good friend of mine called me early in the morning, Saturday morning, and said 'I'm so sorry,'" said Cormier.

 But she had known the day was coming when the building would collapse.
-It was long protected by a sand dune so high that people inside the could only see the water from the top floor.
+It was long protected by a sand dune so high that people inside could only see the water from the top floor.

 Over the last three years, storms — including 2019's Dorian — winnowed that sand dune down to nothing.
 By the time Fiona hit, the cottage was fully exposed to the elements.